ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 ---

 The Paris-Saclay Change-Point workshop is a **2-day meeting** dedicated to theoretical and applied methods for solving change-point detection problems.
 The primary goal of the workshop consists in **fostering new interactions** within the European community of change-point researchers.
-This event is **free of charge** (no registration fee) and open to anyone willing to contribute to the development of the field (M2 students, PhD, young and senior researchers, etc).
+This event is **free of charge** (no registration fee) and open to anyone willing to contribute to the development of the field (M2 students, PhD, young and senior researchers).

 ***

 **Registration**

-Registration is mandatory (but free of charge).
+Registration is free of charge but mandatory.
 Complimentary lunches and a social dinner will be provided.
 The number of participants is limited, so please register in advance.
-Registration closing date is **December the 1st**.
+Registration closing date is **December 1st 2022**.

 <p style="text-align: center;">
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdrJDJYCFtiO1Pe1R85hQrI1LLHs-W2fCg9wWRxKjeeWaZckg/viewform?usp=sf_link">----- Register here -----</a>